ppone/docs/accounting/xero.md

 ### Manual Invoice Imports

-You can import outstanding invoices from Xero as a one-time import.
-If you are using accounting sync then that will continually bring in outstanding invoices and a manual import is not needed.
+You can import outstanding invoices from Xero using the Invoice Importer located in the top right corner of the Invoice detail page.
+If you are using the accounting sync, then the auto-sync will continually pass payment information as well as invoices created in Invoiced.
+You will need to import invoices created in Xero manually.
 Instructions:

 1. Go to the **Invoices** tab in the Invoiced dashboard.
 Click on the **Import** button in the top-right.